Detox/core/spec.md

 * `ERROR_NO_INTRODUCTION_NODES` - introduction nodes were not found

 Once introduction nodes are found, random introduction node is selected and introduction message is created as follows:
-* 64 bytes Ed25519 signature of Ed25519 public key of introduction node (not part of introduction payload) concatenated with introduction payload using node's long-term keypair
+* 64 bytes - Ed25519 signature of Ed25519 public key of introduction node (not part of introduction payload) concatenated with introduction payload using node's long-term keypair
-* 240 bytes introduction payload
+* 240 bytes - introduction payload

 Introduction payload is creates as follows:
 * 32 bytes - Own long-term public key
 * 32 bytes - Ed25519 public key of rendezvous node
 * 32 bytes - rendezvous token (one-time randomly generated string)
-* 48 bytes - Noise handshake message for end-to-end encryption with a friend (the same `Noise_NK_25519_ChaChaPoly_BLAKE2b` is used as in routing, long-term public key is used as remote static key)
+* 48 bytes - Noise handshake message for end-to-end encryption with a friend (the same `Noise_NK_25519_ChaChaPoly_BLAKE2b` is used as in routing, long-term public key is used as remote public static key)
 * 64 bytes - application (to be interpreted by applications on both sides of conversation, if shorter than 64 bytes MUST be padded with zeroes)
 * 32 bytes - secret (to be interpreted by remote node, SHOULD be negotiated beforehand)

 Once introduction message is created, it is one-way encrypted (see "One-way encryption" section above) with long-term public key of a friend.

-After this `COMMAND_INITIALIZE_CONNECTION` command is sent to rendezvous node with contents as follows:
+After this `COMMAND_INITIALIZE_CONNECTION` routing command is sent to rendezvous node with contents as follows:
 * 32 bytes - rendezvous token, the same as in introduction payload
 * 32 bytes - introduction node, the same as in introduction payload
 * 32 bytes - target node to which to connect, the same as was requested in `COMMAND_FIND_INTRODUCTION_NODES_REQUEST`
 * 368 bytes - encrypted introduction message

-TODO: The rest of connection process description
+When node receives `COMMAND_INITIALIZE_CONNECTION` routing command it becomes aware that it is now acting as rendezvous node for someone.
+Now rendezvous node MUST connect to specified introduction node and send `COMMAND_FORWARD_INTRODUCTION` transport command with contents as follows:
+* 32 bytes - target node to which to connect
+* 368 bytes - encrypted introduction message

+When introduction node receives `COMMAND_FORWARD_INTRODUCTION` transport command it will send `COMMAND_INTRODUCTION` routing command to target node through routing path established before `COMMAND_ANNOUNCE` with encrypted introduction message as contents.

+When target node receives `COMMAND_INTRODUCTION` from one of introduction nodes it will:
+* decrypt introduction message
+* verify signature with introduction node ID command came from
+* check if application is known and supported
+* check if secret is valid taking into account ID of the node that wants to communicate

+If secret and application are fine and node wants to establish communication, it will creates new routing path to rendezvous node and will sent `COMMAND_CONFIRM_CONNECTION` routing command with contents as follows:
+* 64 bytes - Ed25519 signature of rendezvous token using node's long-term keypair
+* 32 bytes - rendezvous token
+* 48 bytes - Noise handshake message for end-to-end encryption with a friend (acts as responder, long-term public key is used as local private static key)

+Once rendezvous node receives `COMMAND_CONFIRM_CONNECTION` command, it will:
+* check if rendezvous token is known
+* verify that signature is valid using target node ID from `COMMAND_INITIALIZE_CONNECTION`

+If rendezvous token is known and signature is valid, rendezvous node will sent `COMMAND_CONFIRM_CONNECTION` routing command back to the node that sent `COMMAND_INITIALIZE_CONNECTION` with contents as follows:
+* 64 bytes - Ed25519 signature of rendezvous token using node's long-term keypair
+* 32 bytes - rendezvous token
+* 48 bytes - Noise handshake message for end-to-end encryption with a friend (acts as responder, long-term public key is used as local private static key)

+Once `COMMAND_CONFIRM_CONNECTION` is received, connection to a friend is considered established and any `COMMAND_DATA` routing commands received on routing paths MUST be blindly forwarded by rendezvous node to target node and back.

+### Friendship requests
+TODO

 ### Sending data to a friend
 In order to make sure data packets always fit into single data channel packet multiplexing/demultiplexing is used with max data length of 65535 bytes and packet size of 472 bytes: